wasabipesto/valinor/README.md

 ### [Owncast](https://owncast.online/docs/)
 A simple self-serve streaming site.
 Yet to use extensively.
+The RTMP port is exposed outside of docker, but the DO firewall blocks incoming connections on that port.
+In order to stream to the container you must be on the tailnet or set an exception in the firewall.
+Or add a rule to traefik, I guess.

 ## Other